Uncertainty-Driven Action Quality Assessment: Experiment

 \subsubsection{Computational cost}

-Compared to the baseline model which occupies 19.21GB GPU with a batchsize of 4 for training, our UD-AQA requires 21.15GB GPU under the same settings due to the introduction of uncertainty module.
-However, our UD-AQA can generate multiple scores with only a small increase in computational cost, which is affordable in real applications.
+Compared to the baseline model which occupies 19.21GB GPU with a batch size of 4 during training, our UD-AQA requires 21.15GB GPU under the same settings.
+This increase is attributed to the introduction of the uncertainty module.
+However, it is important to note that our UD-AQA can generate multiple scores with only a marginal increase in computational cost.
+This increase remains affordable for real-world applications.